kelvinhado/Android-Development/Get-Parse-Json-From-Network.md

 There is serveral way to add libraries (cf google) you can download them manually or do like this

-You have to add two libraries in the *build.grable (Module App)* in Grable Scripts tree.
+You have to add two libraries in the *build.gradle (Module App)* in gradle Scripts tree.
 You have to add those lines in dependencies :
 ```xml
 compile 'com.fasterxml.jackson.core:jackson-core:2.4.2'